Supervisor, CSA Field Safety Management

-Our Corporate Support Department is seeking a Supervisor, CSA Field Safety Management who will promote workplace safety by working directly with Supervisors of Parks Operations, and crews in the field.
+Our Corporate Safety Department is seeking a Supervisor, CSA Field Safety Management who will promote workplace safety by working under the Program Manager, Field Safety, and work directly with superintendents, supervisors, and crews in the field.

 You are: A self-motivated safety minded individual that wants to work in a collaborative work environment who possess excellent safety qualifications.

-The Supervisor, CSA Field Safety Management reports to the Programs Manager, Field Safety and falls within our Professional / Technical, Level 2 job family.
+The Supervisor, CSA Field Safety Management reports to the Senior Supervisor, Safety Management Systems and falls within our Professional / Technical, Level 2 job family.

 - Provides technical advice to the organization on field safety management matters.
 Identifies and addresses high risk work activities such as confined space entry, lockout, excavating and shoring, working alone or in isolation, falling and bucking, fall protection and equipment operation.

 - Works collaboratively to develop and implement safety management programs and policies in accordance with regulations, legislation and corporate standards.
 Maintains, and evaluates existing safety systems and recommends improvements.
 Promote a safety culture through communications, identified training, provision of support to supervisors and staff and promotion of best practices.